markjaquith/wp-help/readme.txt

 Enabling sync will delete any documents that came in via another sync source. **But it will not delete locally-created documents.**

+= Can I have multiple sync sources? =

+Not right now.
+But what you can do, is have a WP Help install that aggregates another WP Help install and is then itself used as a source for the combination of the two sites docs, to be delivered to a third site.

+= Why can't I reorder some docs using drag and drop? =

+Documents that come in via sync can only have their top level items sorted.
+The hierarchy within each top level item is locked.
+Also, if a local help document is the only document in its level, it won't get a drag handle, because there's nothing to reorder.
+Give it a subling, and you'll be able to order them how you like.

 == Screenshots ==

 1. The Publishing Help screen, which lists and displays available help documents.

 == Upgrade Notice ==
+= 1.1 =
+Sexy drag and drop reordering, and order-syncing through the sync API.

 = 1.0 =
 MASSIVE UPDATE.
 Sync help documents from another WP Help install.
 Rename and relocate the menu item.
 Dashboard widget.
 Easier navigation.